 5. What will you be using for earnest money?
 As a buyer, you will be responsible for placing down a deposit (earnest money) while making the offer.

 6. When should you make an offer?
 If you like the house, it would be smart to make an offer.
 You can always add a contingency clause in the offer that you can back out of the offer within a set number of days.
 But, securing the offer is the most important parts of buying the house.
-Otherwise, you risk the fact that another buyer may make an offer before you.
+Otherwise, you risk the fact that another buyer may make an offer before you and their deadline may be quicker than yours.

 8. How do I know if the price is correct for the location?
 We will assist you with a complete market report of the homes sold, for sale, and active in your area and will review the report with you.
 This will allow you to make a logical decision on the offer.